emptyewer/kaggle-rsna2018/README.md

 2. Unzip the train images `stage_2_train_images.zip` to a convinient path. `<path>/stage_2_train_images` will be used for train images path.

-3. Download models from `our_models` folder in this repository and place it a convinient path. `<path>/weights` will be used in all the examples to refer to model/weights path.
+3. Download models from `our_weights` folder in this repository and place it a convinient path. `<path>/weights` will be used in all the examples to refer to model/weights path.

 ## System Setup and Requirements